akritiko/covid19gr/references/README.md

 We may host, in addition to scientific reports, selective articles from international media (newspapers, magazines, news blogs) that are considered fact-checked and of quality.

 __NOTE:__ The selection of such articles will be made, as far as our time allows, following the methodology [T.R.A.A.P.
-(Timeframe Relevance Authority Accuracy Purpose)] (https://guides.library.jhu.edu/c.php?g=202581&p=1334872), The Sheridan Libraries, Johns Hopkins University.
+(Timeframe Relevance Authority Accuracy Purpose)](https://guides.library.jhu.edu/c.php?g=202581&p=1334872), The Sheridan Libraries, Johns Hopkins University.

 For any comments or remarks please let us know using the [issues report mechanism] (https://github.com/akritiko/covid19gr/issues) of this repository.
 ___